Hospitals in eastern Congo are crowded with wounded and exhausting their supplies

 Medical workers at Kyeshero Hospital in Goma say they are treating an increasing number of patients with bullet wounds.

-“We removed 48 bullets yesterday,” Johnny Kasangati, a surgeon at the hospital, said on Friday as he examined a patient under a tent.
+“We removed 48 bullets yesterday,” Johnny Kasangati, a surgeonl, said Friday as he examined a patient under a tent.

 Kyeshero is also severely overcrowded, hitting more than 200% of its capacity on some days, according to Joseph Amadomon Sagara, a project coordinator for Doctors Without Borders, which runs the hospital.

-In the past, hospitals in Goma could transport wounded patients by boat to South Kivu’s main Bukavu city 180 kilometers (111 miles) away, but transport across Lake Kivu was suspended during the rebellion and roads have been mostly amid by clashes.
+In the past, hospitals in Goma could transport wounded patients by boat to South Kivu’s main Bukavu city, 180 kilometers (111 miles) to the south, but transport across Lake Kivu was suspended during the rebellion and roads have been mostly cut.

 The fighting in and around Goma has also disrupted supply chains, leading to shortages in medical supplies that aid groups rely on.
 Some of it previously entered the city through its international airport, which is now under rebel control.